todokku/heroku-buildpack-r-experiments/README.md

 You can use the [Heroku scheduler][scheduler] to schedule a recurring R process.

-An example command for the scheduler, to run `prog.R`, would be `R -f /app/prog.R --gui-none --no-save`.
+An example command for the scheduler, to run `prog.R`, would be `R --file=/app/prog.R --gui-none --no-save`.

 ## Technical Details